-- Acquire and exhibit an understanding of finance and the role that finance plays within an organization. - Acquire and exhibit an understanding to utilize TVM in different financial decisions. - Critically analyze viability of different projects of capital nature. - Critically evaluate different sources of capital and to develop understanding of the cost involved in financing alternatives. - Analyze dividend distribution pattern of companies and role of dividend to enhance shareholder's wealth.
+- Acquire and exhibit an understanding of finance and the role that finance plays within an organization. - Acquire and exhibit an understanding to utilize TVM in different financial decisions. - Analyze viability of different projects of capital nature. - Evaluate different sources of capital and to develop understanding of the cost involved in financing alternatives. - Analyze dividend distribution pattern of companies and role of dividend to enhance shareholder's wealth.